jongs/jongs.github.io/_posts/2021-01-27-rates-of-absorption.md

 What will happen when we figure out how to increase the rate of absorption of learning dramatically?
 Imagine a brain-computer interface like in the movie The Matrix: would that type of fast learning be harmful?
 The Matrix seemed to believe dosing of new information was important (one of the remarkable things about Neo was how much he could upload to his brain), and given the examples above, maybe there will be some truth to that.

 A slow absorption rate can also be a problem.
 Catalytic events, network effects, acquiring new skills, among others, require a certain tempo to materialize.
-Without the right among of absorption, the phenomenon dwindles away.
+Without the right rate of absorption, the phenomenon dwindles away.
 In these cases harm could be inflicted, likely by inaction.

 What’s less intuitive to me is how similar things can have dramatically different effects depending on how quickly we use them or absorb them.